XiaodanXing/Guide4Yanglab/JADE2_Tutorial.md

 <br>

-1. ### If you have any questions, please check the [official docs](https://docs.jade.ac.uk/en/latest/index.html) first
+1. if you have any questions, please check the [official docs](https://docs.jade.ac.uk/en/latest/index.html) first

-2. ### if you can not handle the problem, then raise an issue at [this link](https://github.com/XiaodanXing/Guide4Yanglab/issues)
+2. if you can not handle the problem, then raise an issue at [this link](https://github.com/XiaodanXing/Guide4Yanglab/issues)

-3. ### If there still exists any knotty problems, please raise an issue at [this link](https://github.com/jade-hpc-gpu/jade-hpc-gpu.github.io/issues)
+3. if there still exists any knotty problems, please raise an issue at [this link](https://github.com/jade-hpc-gpu/jade-hpc-gpu.github.io/issues)

 ---
 <br>